HolidayOugi/Sma5hMusic-Extra/README.md

 > [!TIP]
 > The LUFS Normalization value can be set in the Global Settings.

+> [!TIP]
+> After normalization, the songs will be converted to NUS3Audio if they were in a different format.

 ## Direct YouTube Download support

 > [!NOTE]